Well Being In Nature

 The Wellbeing in Nature project runs free, friendly sessions that are open to anyone who experiences poor mental health.
 It is based on the huge amount of evidence about the benefits that being outdoors in a natural environment can bring to everyone’s mental health.

-The project is based on the principles of co-design.
+The project is based on the principles of participation and co-design.
 As well as the sessions themselves, the project is

 Working to develop a network of organisations that provide nature-based activities to support mental wellbeing in and around the Lewes District